-Operate P-Iris lenses
+Operating P-Iris lenses

 - 1. Connect a P-Iris lens to the camera before powering up the camera. - 2.
-Power up the camera, and open the camera control software. - 3.
-Set the camera to live image with desired ExposureValue and GainValue attributes. - 4.
-Set LensPIrisFrequency as specified by lens documentation, or in supported the P-Iris lens list, as described in the next section.
+Power up the camera, and open the camera control software. - Set the camera to live image with desired ExposureValue and GainValue attributes.

+- 4. Set LensPIrisFrequency as specified by lens documentation, or in supported the P-Iris lens list, as described in the next section.
 All P-Iris lenses tested, operate well between [100 to 200]. - 5.
 Set LensPIrisNumSteps as specified by lens documentation, or in the supported P-Iris lens list, as described in the next section. - 6.
-Set the IrisMode attribute to PIrisAuto or PIrisManual.
+Set IrisMode to PIrisAuto or PIrisManual.
 PIrisAuto uses an automatic algorithm to determine the correct LensPIrisPosition based on the IrisVideoLevel attribute.
 PirisManual allows manual control of LensPIrisPosition.

-For a list of P-Iris supported lenses, along with their LensPIrisFrequency and LensPIrisNumSteps specifications, see the P-Iris Lens application note at www.alliedvision.com/en/support/technical-papers-knowledge-base
+For a list of P-Iris supported lenses, along with their LensPIrisFrequency and LensPIrisNumSteps specifications, see the P-Iris Lens application note at www.alliedvision.com/en/support/faqs-application-notes.